iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 - handle, via the servlet container, HTTP authentication

 #### WSS 2.x change overview
-Prior to the move to github, see the [Issues page](https://seiscode.iris.washington.edu/projects/webserviceshell/issues) for more details:
+Prior to the move to github, see the [prior issues page](https://seiscode.iris.washington.edu/projects/webserviceshell/issues) for more details:

 - Version 2.4.7
   - prevent deadlock when monitor tries to stop process blocked on write